OpenRockets/web-dev-error-solutions/errors/css/css-challenge-a-responsive-pricing-card-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  A Responsive Pricing Card with Tailwind CSS

 This challenge involves creating a responsive pricing card using Tailwind CSS.
 The card will feature a title, a price, a list of features, and a call-to-action button.
 The design will be clean, modern, and adapt seamlessly to different screen sizes.